trdroid/Gradle-Examples/README.md

 **In-memory Representation**

 Gradle creates a *Project* object and the *Task* objects based on the build file.
 A *Task* object consists of a list of *Action* objects.
-The order of the *Action* objects represent the order in which they need to be executed.
+The order of the *Action* objects represent the order in which they have to be executed.

 ### Convention over Configuration